AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

 The Covalent GUI
 ----------------

-The Covalent user interface runs as a web server on the machine where the Covalent server is running.
+The Covalent graphical user interface (GUI) is a browser-based dashboard displayed by the dispatch service.
 The GUI dashboard shows a list of dispatched workflows.
 From there, you can drill down to workflow details or a graphical view of the workflow.
 You can also view logs, settings, and result sets.

 .. toctree::
    :maxdepth: 1

-   API Concepts <./api_concepts/index>
-   Server Concepts <./server_concepts/index>
-   User Interface Concepts <./ui_concepts/concepts>
+   :hidden:

+   api_concepts
+   server_concepts
+   ui_concepts